 Frei Otto's intuition seems more relevant today in the light of what we described before as the necessity to find models of co-evolution of our Urbanshere, evolved into an increasingly complex but also rigid and fragile network, and its dynamic substratum, the Biosphere.

 Contemporary technology is offering renewed means to operate in this territory, with biotechnology allowing us not only to mimic nature but to actually hack into nature's codes and augment its functionality.
-Information technology in turn, is generating a senseableglobal informational network connecting all things human and non-human, living and non-living.
+Information technology in turn, is enabling the emergence of a global informational network connecting all things human and non-human, living and non-living (IoT).

 These influences have lead to the development of the Physarum machine, characterised by the crafted juxtaposition of a digital substratum of communication and a biological computer.

+fig4.
+Urban Morphogenesis Lab 2013-2014 - Physarum machine prototype v3.0 - 3D printed ABS substratum and computer controlled LED matrix.

 The main driver of this purposeful hybridisation has been the attempt to explore and represent within a small-scale apparatus this notion of "naturalness" as observed by Otto, beyond the living biological world of Nature.